Young motorcyclist dies after incident in Taupō

-A young rider died in an incident at the Taupō Motorcycle Club yesterday.
+A young rider died in an incident at the Taupō Motorcycle Club in Miro St yesterday.

 Motorcycling New Zealand and the Taupō Motorcycle Club were working with authorities and comments would not be made until investigations were completed, the latter said in a Facebook post yesterday.